altostra/altostra-template-scalable-webhook-nodejs/README.md

 ## What are we trying to solve?

 Let's say you're a developer working in a marketing company with a loyal clientele of a few hundred thousand customers.
-You're keeping your happily engaged customers up-to-date with customized emails, and whenever an email is opened, clicked, or marked as spam, you get a call to your api address (the webhook) with the id of the email and the type of the event ("Clicked", "Opened", "Spam").
+You're keeping your happily engaged customers up-to-date with customized emails, and whenever an email is opened, clicked, or marked as spam, you get a call to your API address (the webhook) with the id of the email and the type of the event ("Clicked", "Opened", "Spam").

 You need to:
 1. Verify that the call is authentic and not fake (quite fast), and